yashodhah/yashodhah/README.md

 - 👋  Hi, I'm Yashodha ( Ya-Sho(w)-the)
-- :computer:  Software Engineer by profession.
+- :computer:  Software Engineer.
 - :keyboard:  Fingers dance to the beat of Java.
-In the process of learning Ops.
+In the process of learning Platform Engineering.
-- 👀  Interested in Music and Security.
+- 👀  Interested in Music and Platforms.
-- 🌱  Firm believer in continuous learning.

 <!---
 yashodhah/yashodhah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.